SanjanaKansal/pratilipi_assignment/Readme.md

 ```

 This will start the complete application and expose a service on port `8000` of the host.
 A
-postman collection is attached to give an example of all the APIs in `pratilipi.postman_collection.
+postman collection is attached to give an example of all the APIs in `pratilipi.postman_collection.json` file.
-json` file.

 ## Further Improvements
 1. Intercommunication between the services is happening through REST API calls which can be changed
 to RPC calls.
 2. All APIs can have all sort of request and data validation, e.g.: type validation, password
-strength check, etc.
+strength check etc.

 ## Tech